-Please see your local Student Support Team if you require further assistance.
+Please contact your local Student Support Advisor for further assistance.

-If you are looking for support, this site provides over 80 listings of health and disability support groups in New Zealand.
-For more information, click here.
+- Support Groups - Provides over 80 listings of health and disability support groups in New Zealand.

-The Royal New Zealand Foundation of the Blind is New Zealand's primary provider of vision-related services to blind, deafblind and vision-impaired people.
+- Royal New Zealand Foundation for the Blind - The Royal New Zealand Foundation of the Blind is New Zealand's primary provider of vision-related services to blind, deaf-blind and vision-impaired people.

 - The Association of Blind Citizens - Advocates on behalf of our members and blind and vision impaired New Zealanders.

 - The Deaf Association of New Zealand - Focuses on promoting awareness of, access to and advancement of New Zealand Sign Language – to help strengthen the rights of Deaf people and give them the confidence to be an active part of society.